Family of motorcyclist killed by alleged drunk driver still fighting for justice

 KNOXVILLE, Tenn.
-(WATE) — Dustin Widner was killed more than a year ago after he was struck by an alleged drunk driver while riding his motorcycle.
+(WATE) — Dustin Widner was killed more than a year ago after he was struck by an alleged drunk driver while riding his motorcycle on Kingston Pike.

 For the mother of his children, Lauren Widner, it feels like just yesterday.